Science Fiction Timeline Site

 Haven: Raft leaves Ellington.
 Around this time, Saurons begin ground actions in Shangri-La Valley and occupy the Citadel in Karakul Pass.

 Haven: Fomoria downed.
-Citadel becomes new Sauron HQ.
+The Citadel becomes the new Sauron headquarters.
 Galen Diettinger takes the title of "First Citizen".

-Haven: Cummings uses his last nuke on Sauron Firebase One.
+Haven: City of Evaskar renamed "Nûrnen".
+Cummings uses his last nuke on Sauron Firebase One.
 His militia retakes Fort Kursk.
 Saurons nuke Fort Kursk.

 Haven: John Hamilton joins militia.
 Sorties against Boyle and Sargun's troops.
 Cyborg Revolt at the Citadel.